zacattak/fs-journal/journal/04/questions.md

 05. What is a `promise`?
 How do you capture an error from a `promise`?

   > In javascript a promise is an object that occupies one of three states: pending, resolved, and rejected.
+Since we can attach a method to a promise, we can use this method to indicate an error based on whether or not the promise gets fulfilled and effectively "capture" an error.

 06. Name three processes used to make requests over `HTTP`?